kristoferlund/ic-siwe/packages/ic_siwe_provider/README.md

 Default: URI is not included in the seed

 When set, the URI is included in the seed used to generate the principal.
 Including the URI in the seed does not add any additional security in a scenario where `ic_siwe_provider` is deployed and configured to serve only one domain.
-However, if the `ic_siwe` library is used in a custom canister, that delagetes identities for more than one domain, it is recommended to enable this feature to ensure that the principal is unique for each domain.
+However, if the `ic_siwe` library is used in a custom canister, that delegates identities for more than one domain, it is recommended to enable this feature to ensure that the principal is unique for each domain.

 ```bash
   runtime_features = opt vec { \